-B2C acknowledges that we are on the traditional territory of many nations including the Mississaugas of the Credit River, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples, land that is now home to many diverse First Nations, Inuit and Métis peoples.
-We also acknowledge that Toronto is covered by Treaty 13 with the Mississaugas of the Credit.
-We acknowledge the importance of Indigenous sovereignty on unceded territories.
+Since 2004, B2C has been making work on land that is covered by Treaty 13 and is situated on the traditional territory of many nations including the Mississaugas of the Credit River, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples, land that is now home to many diverse First Nations, Inuit and Métis peoples.
+We spent 5 years (2014-2019) creating work in the city of Prince George on the traditional territory of the Lheidli T'enneh.
+The word "Lheidli" means "where the two rivers flow together" and "T'enneh" means "the People.
+For B2C, the ackowledgement of the land we create and live on is one of the ways we acknowledge the importance of Indigenous sovereignty on unceded territories.

 *A territorial or land acknowledgement is an act of reconciliation that involves making a statement recognizing the traditional territory of the Indigenous peoples who called the land home before the arrival of settlers.
 For more information on the Truth and Reconciliation Commission of Canada click here.